- Personal Injury Protection (PIP)

 - Underinsured motorist: You can recover additional compensation in excess of the at-fault driver’s policy limits.
 For instance, if your damages are $25,000, but the at-fault driver’s limits only cover $10,000 through PIP, you may be able to recover more from your own provider.

-In many situations, you can use uninsured motorist coverage if you live with someone who has this type of coverage or you’re in a car with someone who has this coverage, regardless of fault in the collision.
+In many situations, you can use uninsured motorist coverage if you live with someone with this type of coverage or you’re in a car with someone with this coverage, regardless of fault in the collision.

 Collision coverage can help you afford to repair damages to your vehicle following an accident with someone or an object, regardless of fault.
 This coverage is up to the actual cash value of your damages, but there is a deductible you must meet as well.

 Comprehensive coverage can help you with the cost of repairs in the event you experience fire, hail, vandalism, or theft.
 For instance, if someone breaks your window in an attempt to steal something from inside your vehicle, you can utilize comprehensive coverage to get your window fixed.